nikitavoloboev/data/distributed-systems/load-balancing.md

 - [sidekick](https://github.com/minio/sidekick) - High Performance HTTP Sidecar Load Balancer.
 - [Load Balancing and Auto Scaling with Open Source HAProxy (2021)](https://blog.stefan-koch.name/2021/05/02/load-balancing-auto-scaling-open-source-haproxy)
 - [Rust and Load Balancers (2019)](https://bparli.medium.com/adventures-in-rust-and-load-balancers-73a0bc61a192)
+- [Nucleon](https://github.com/NicolasLM/nucleon) - Dynamic TCP load balancer written in Rust.
+It has the ability to insert and remove backend servers on the fly.